15th MEU Marines refuel F15C at FARP during Northern Edge 2021

-210511-M-PQ459-1006 COLD BAY, ALASKA (May 11, 2021) – U.S. Marine Corps Cpl.
-Quindarious Harrold, a bulk fuel specialist with Marine Medium Tiltrotor Squadron 164 (Reinforced), 15th Marine Expeditionary Unit, refuels a U.S. Air Force F15C assigned to 67th Fighter Squadron, 18th Operations Group, during a forward arming and refueling point in Cold Bay, Alaska, in support of Northern Edge 2021.
+210511-M-PQ459-2001 COLD BAY, ALASKA (May 11, 2021) – U.S. Marines with Marine Medium Tiltrotor Squadron 164 (Reinforced), 15th Marine Expeditionary Unit, refuel a U.S. Air Force F15C assigned to 67th Fighter Squadron, 18th Operations Group, during a forward arming and refueling point in Cold Bay, Alaska, in support of Northern Edge 2021.
 U.S. service members are participating in a joint training exercise hosted by U.S. Pacific Air Forces May 3-14, 2021, on and above the Joint Pacific Alaska Range Complex, the Gulf of Alaska, and temporary maritime activities area.
 NE21 is one in a series of U.S. Indo-Pacific Command exercises designed to sharpen the joint forces’ skills; to practice tactics, techniques, and procedures; to improve command, control and communication relationships; and to develop cooperative plans and programs.
-(U.S. Marine Corps photo by Sgt.
+(U.S. Marine Corps video by Sgt.
 Sarah Stegall)

 |Date Taken: